halimbsd/myvimconfig/README.md

 # myvimconfig
-this is jusf for my old school vim editor profile config had to do this bc of my short term memory lost.
+this is just for my old school fav vim editor profile config had to do this bc of my short term memory lost.

 chears